Jaiheravi/Minos/README.md

 ### Container

-The container element doesn't accept any values.
+`solid`
+The width of the container will be static across each breakpoint.

 ### Grid

-`ng`
+`no-gutter`
-Will create a grid where the columns doesn't have gutters.
+Will create a grid where the columns don't have gutters.

 `top`
 Aligns all the columns inside vertically to the top of the grid.